agilira/go-errors/CONTRIBUTING.md

     ```bash
     git push origin your-branch-name
     ```
-9.  **Open a Pull Request**: Open a pull request from your branch to the `main` branch of the official Metis repository.
+9.  **Open a Pull Request**: Open a pull request from your branch to the `main` branch of the official go-errors repository.
 Provide a clear title and description for your PR, referencing any related issues.

 ## Pull Request Guidelines